Theme: Future Learning, Future Teaching

 Assignment of presentation type

-The Program Committee will determine whether authors will be offered an oral, oral bite, or a poster presentation.
+The Program Committee will determine which presentation type will be offered to authors.
 This determination will aim to ensure a balance of papers that address the conference theme and are from across disciplines.
 The intent will be to deliver a conference that has wide appeal.